suny-downstate-medical-center/netpyne/doc/source/tutorial.rst

 	:align: center

 Lets now add excitatory connections with some spatial-dependent properties to illustrate NetPyNE capabilities.
-First,lets  specify that we want excitatory cells to target all cells within a cortical depth of 100 and 1000 um, with the following code: ``'postTags': {'y': [100,1000]}``.
+First,lets  specify that we want excitatory cells to target all cells within a cortical depth of 100 and 1000 um, with the following code: ``'postConds': {'y': [100,1000]}``.

 Second, lets make the the connection weight be proportional to the cortical depth of the cell, ie. postsynaptic cells in deeper layers will receive stronger connections than those in superficial layers.
 To do this we make use of the distance-related variables that NetPyNE makes available to use in string-based functions; in this case ``post_ynorm``, which represents the normalized y location of the postsynaptic cell.
 For a complete list of available variables see: :ref:`function_string`.

 Finally, we can specify the delay based on the distance between the cells (``dist_3D``) and the propagation velocity (given as a parameter at the beginning of the code), as follows: ``'delay': 'dist_3D/propVelocity'``.
 The full code for this connectivity rules is::

-	netParams['connParams'].append({'preTags': {'cellType': 'E'}, 'postTags': {'y': [100,1000]},  #  E -> all (100-1000 um)
+	netParams['connParams'].append({'preConds': {'cellType': 'E'}, 'postConds': {'y': [100,1000]},  #  E -> all (100-1000 um)
 	  'probability': 0.1,    # probability of connection
 	  'weight': '0.005*post_ynorm',         # synaptic weight
 	  'delay': 'dist_3D/propVelocity',      # transmission delay (ms)